apache/arrow/docs/source/format/CanonicalExtensions.rst

 * Description of the serialization:

-  The metadata MUST be a valid JSON object including:
+  The metadata must be a valid JSON object including:

   * shape of the contained tensors as an array with key “shape”,
   * string defining the order of elements in memory with key “order”.

   For example: `{ "shape": [2, 5], "order": "C" }`

-  Implementations MAY include implementation-specific metadata by using a namespaced key.
-For example `{"package.name": {"my": "metadata"}}`